rsleiberin/janus/README.md

 # Project Kami - Janus Flask Project

 ## Introduction
-The `janus` directory serves as the root for the Flask-based web application.
+The `janus` directory serves as the root for the Flask-based web application combined with a Next.js frontend.
 The project aims to showcase the user's expertise in UX design, artistic endeavors, and personal brand.
-This directory is crucial for both human collaborators and AI agents to understand the structure and purpose of the application.
+This directory is vital for both human collaborators and AI agents to understand the structure and purpose of the application.

 ## Status
+- `In Progress`: Design considerations and implementation.
+- `In Progress`: Initialize and configure Next.js for the frontend.
-- `In Progress`
+- `In Progress`: Integrate Tailwind CSS into the Next.js project.

 ## Tasks
-The following tasks are listed in the suggested completion order:
-- Initialize necessary directories and files based on the parent README's specification.
+- [x] Initialize and configure Next.js for the frontend.
-- Update the README to mark the status of each task as "In Progress", "COMPLETED", or "PENDING".
+- [x] Integrate Tailwind CSS into the Next.js project.
+- [ ] Build UI components in Next.js using atomic design principles.
+- [ ] Define API endpoints in Flask for communication with Next.js.
-- Begin drafting routes and views for the Flask app.
+- [ ] Begin drafting routes and views for the Flask app.
+- [ ] Design visually appealing transitions between different styles.
+- [ ] Implement AI-rendered image display and navigation.
+- [ ] Explore the use of vector embeddings for image correlations.

 ## Files
-The following files are listed in the suggested reading order:
+- `PENDING`: `config.py` - Configuration settings for the Flask app.
+- `PENDING`: `forms.py` - Form definitions using WTForms.

+## Directories
 - `In Progress`: [app.py](./app.py) - Flask application initialization and route definitions.

-## Directories
-None currently available.
+- `In Progress`: [frontend](./frontend) - The Next.js frontend directory, initialized and integrated with Tailwind CSS.
+- `In Progress`: [templates](./templates) - HTML templates for rendering views.
+- `PENDING`: [static](./static) - Directory for static assets like CSS, JavaScript, and images.
+- `PENDING`: [models](./models) - Directory for database models.
+- `PENDING`: [utils](./utils) - Directory for utility functions.
+- `PENDING`: [ai_images](./ai_images) - Directory for storing AI-rendered images.
+- `PENDING`: [design_components](./design_components) - Directory for atomic design components.